 Now let us create an Excel Gantt Chart to track all the activities.

 Step 1: Select Only Start time and insert a column bar chart.
-Go to INSERT tab and insert Stacked Bar Chart.
+Go to the INSERT tab and insert the Stacked Bar Chart.

-Step 6: In the below window select EDIT option on the right-hand side for our Horizontal Axis Labels.
+Step 6: In the below window, select the EDIT option on the right-hand side for our Horizontal Axis Labels.

 Step 7: Now select horizontal values as our tasks.
 Click on OK.

 Step 8: Your chart should be looking like this now.